railsrumble/railsrumble.github.com/rules.markdown

 ### Winners List

 For a list of the winners, please visit railsrumble.com.
-Such a list will be available after October 27th, 2014.
+Such a list will be available after November 16th, 2015.

 ### Administrator